 - Small fish in a very large pond even at senior levels

-A smaller firm doesn’t have the brand name to open doors (whether potential clients or future employers) but does has advantages:
+A smaller firm doesn’t have the brand name to open doors (whether potential clients or future employers) but does have other advantages:

-- The consultant may be more visible with clients and with the employer
+- The consultant may be more visible both with clients and with the employer

 - As a big fish in small pond there is more scope to have a say/influence

 - Variety of projects and fewer restrictions

 - Often higher growth which can equate to accelerated career progression and fewer barriers